rozek/y-lwwmap/README.md

 * key-value map with literal keys and values of multiple types
 * being compatible to the [Yjs](https://github.com/yjs/yjs) ecosystem it can be shared as part of a [Y.Doc](https://github.com/yjs/yjs#ydoc) using [y-websocket](https://github.com/yjs/y-websocket), [y-webrtc](https://github.com/yjs/y-webrtc) or similar and persisted using [y-indexeddb](https://github.com/yjs/y-indexeddb) or similar
 * implementation is based on [YKeyValue](https://github.com/yjs/y-utility#ykeyvalue) but uses a "last-write-wins" strategy during synchronization
+* this includes keeping track of deleted map entries - such that, upon synchronization, locally modified entries will be deleted if done so remotely after local modification, or re-incarnated if deleted remotely but modified locally afterwards
+* deleted entries are marked as deleted for a certain time only (the "retention period") and removed afterwards

 ### Where such an approach seems useful ###

-When all sharing clients are connected and synchronization works as foreseen, `y-lwwmap` should behave like an ordinary [YKeyValue](https://github.com/yjs/y-utility#ykeyvalue) - taking care of clients with incorrect running clocks.
+When all sharing clients are connected and synchronization works as foreseen, `y-lwwmap` should behave like an ordinary [YKeyValue](https://github.com/yjs/y-utility#ykeyvalue) - taking care of clients with desynchronized wall clocks.

 (t.b.w)